codedeliveryservice/Reckless/README.md

 ### Move ordering

 -   Hash Move
--   MVV-LVA
 -   Killer Move Heuristic
+-   SEE with MVV-LVA as a tiebreaker for captures
--   History Heuristic
+-   History Heuristic for quiet moves
     -   Butterfly History
     -   Counter Move History
     -   Follow-Up History